 Grading of your laboratory exercises will be based on the quality and accuracy of the observations, explanations, answers to questions and conclusions.
-The grading of your laboratory exercises will be as follows: 5=excellent, 4=good, 3=fair, 2=poor, 1=terrible, 0=not handed in.
-You will automatically lose points if your laboratory exercise is sloppy, or done in pencil (unless specified) and if your pages are not numbered and dated or does not adhere to any of the above criteria.
+You will automatically lose points if your laboratory exercise is sloppy, or done in pencil (unless specified) or does not adhere to any of the above criteria.

 Individual Assignment: Every individual will research a specific topic in Geology.
-A guideline for topics will be given a month and a half into the semester on March 17th; however, you are not limited to these topics.
+A guideline for topics will be given a month and a half into the semester (See Syllabus); however, you are not limited to these topics.
 Suggestions for topics can be discussed with me but must first be approved.
 Presentations using PowerPoint are optional but are encouraged.